-Field of Study 👀 Research-creation design practice
+Field of Study---Research-creation design practice

-He is currently Assistant Professor in the Graphic and Digital Design department at the University of the Fraser Valley, director of visual communication at DesignTO Festival, and former partner at aftermodern.lab inc. He has taught at OCAD University, University of Illinois Chicago, and Alberta University of the Arts.
+He is currently Assistant Professor in the Graphic and Digital Design department at the University of the Fraser Valley and independently researching within the areas of design and the contemporary human condition.
+He is creative and art director for Tangram Academic Journal UFV Press.
+He has taught at OCAD University, University of Illinois Chicago, and Alberta University of the Arts.
 He has presented work both nationally and internationally at a variety of academic and professional venues such as OCAD University, Tokyo Design Week, Dubai Design Week, and the Chicago Art Book Fair.
-He holds a Bachelor of Science (BSc) in Physical Geography from the University of Calgary and a Master of Design (MDes) in Graphic Design from the School of Design, University of Illinois Chicago with the Basel School of Design. ︎ Email to inquire.
+He holds a Bachelor of Science (BSc) in Physical Geography from the University of Calgary and a Master of Design (MDes) in Graphic Design from the School of Design, University of Illinois Chicago with the Basel School of Design.

 Email to inquire.